ryanj/eventbrite.npm/README.md

         console.log(data);
     });

-Check out the [Eventbrite developer docs](http://developer.eventbrite.com/doc/) for more information about the functions available through this API
+Check out the [Eventbrite developer docs](http://developer.eventbrite.com/doc/) for more information about the functions available through the API.

 ## Resources ##